Kamouyiaraki/DEFRALichens/README.md

 2) Will then run FastQC on each fastp output for manual quality control and checking purposes.
 3) The default for fastp is to merge files, so FastQC should result in a single `.html` and `.zip` output per ID (all outputs will be directed to the same folder as `fastqc_raw.py`

+### 4b. decontam.py

+**input = directory of fastp outputs**

+1) Identify sequence files from a given directory.
+For each file:
+2) Run [BBDuk](https://github.com/BioInfoTools/BBMap/blob/master/sh/bbduk.sh) to remove PhiX contamination.
+3) Then align reads to the human genome with [BWA MEM](https://github.com/lh3/bwa).
+4) Filter out human sequences and save the non-human reads.
+5) Generate statistics on the alignment.

-### 5.
+### 5. ASSEMBLY

 ## References

+> Simon Andrews, 2010.
+FastQC:  A Quality Control Tool for High Throughput Sequence Data [Online].
+Available online at: http://www.bioinformatics.babraham.ac.uk/projects/fastqc/

-> Shifu Chen.
-2023.
+> Shifu Chen, 2023.
 Ultrafast one-pass FASTQ data preprocessing, quality control, and deduplication using fastp. iMeta 2: e107. https://doi.org/10.1002/imt2.107

+> Shifu Chen, Yanqing Zhou, Yaru Chen, Jia Gu, 2018. fastp: an ultra-fast all-in-one FASTQ preprocessor, Bioinformatics, 34, 17, i884–i890. https://doi.org/10.1093/bioinformatics/bty560

+> Bushnell B. – sourceforge.net/projects/bbmap/

+> Heng Li, Richard Durbin, 2009.
+Fast and accurate short read alignment with Burrows–Wheeler transform, Bioinformatics, 25, 14, 1754–1760, https://doi.org/10.1093/bioinformatics/btp324

+> Heng Li, 2013 Aligning sequence reads, clone sequences and assembly contigs with BWA-MEM. arXiv:1303.3997v2 [q-bio.GN].